anvytran-dev/anvytran-dev/README.md

 ### Currently I am working on:

-A platform that organizes volunteers for community events + programs.
+A platform that organizes volunteers for community events + programs